 The Petre Library is open every day of the week and additional library sessions are added in the run-up to examinations with regular visits from Flash, the Library Assistant’s well-behaved collie to help alleviate stress.
 The popularity of the Petre Library during evening prep is testament to the constructive learning environment created by library staff and pupils.

 Study is important but equal value is given to reading for pleasure.
 Downside regularly welcomes inspirational authors who help to keep pupils motivated.
-Poets Toby Thompson and Tony Walsh, novelists Sally Nicholls and Gill Lewis and storyteller Katy Cawkwell have been our most recent visitors.
-The Bookbuzz reading initiative for the First and Second Forms brings pupils into contact with the latest authors while the School’s involvement with either the Carnegie Shadowing Scheme or the Centurion Book Awards means that Third Form pupils are able to develop and demonstrate their critical skills with a shortlist of books that they have help to determine.
+Our next visiting author will be thriller writer Fleur Hitchcock.
+The Bookbuzz reading initiative for the First and Second Forms brings pupils into contact with the latest authors while the School’s involvement with either the Carnegie Shadowing Scheme, the Centurion Book Awards or the Excelsior Awards means that Third Form pupils are able to develop and demonstrate their critical skills with a shortlist of books that they have help to determine.

 The library’s own webpage is where pupils and staff can learn about the latest initiatives with a wealth of information and guidance including links to ebooks and online resources.
 Click here to access this remotely.